Sicilian Cauliflower Is Always On Repeat

-I use toasted breadcrumbs in this recipe, but you could absolutely leave them out or use gluten-free breadcrumbs instead.
+We use toasted breadcrumbs in our Sicilian cauliflower, but you could absolutely leave them out or use gluten-free breadcrumbs instead.

 This recipe is just the best.
 In fact, I’ve made this sicilian cauliflower 3x in the past week.
 Who am I kidding?
 Running to the store right this minute so I can make it a 4th time before the weekend!

-If you make Sicilian Cauliflower, please let me know by leaving a review below!
+If you make our Sicilian Cauliflower recipe, please let me know by leaving a review below!